This article discusses troubleshooting solutions for issues encountered monitoring or filtering student web browsing.

 - Log into your Bark dashboard.

-- Click on the top right account menu > Web Filters.
+- Click on the top right account menu > Web Filtering Settings.

 Don't see this option?
 Log in with your Bark Super Admin account.
 If unsure who the Bark Super Admin is, reach out to us.

-- If applicable, click See All Filters on top right.
-Otherwise, click Settings next to the applicable web filter, as seen below:
+- Click the applicable web filter, as seen below:

 Let's check a couple of things:

-(Again, we don't recommend having more than one web filter set up at a time, but understand some schools have unique use-cases)
+(We don't recommend having more than one web filter set up at a time, but understand some schools have unique use-cases.)

-- Can you check your web filter reports to see if the domain is being blocked by Bark?
-For instructions on using the web filter reports, click here for DNS or click here for Chrome.
+Can you check your web filter reports to see if the domain is being blocked by Bark?
+For instructions on using the web filter reports, click here for DNS or click here for Chrome/Edge.

 - If you're still unable to correct the issue, then reach out to us with the answers to the bullet points above as well as a test student email that was experiencing the block (e.g. email@example.com).

 How do I know the DNS web filter is working?